damioresegun/AuOF_microbiome/README.md

 ### Required Parameters
 - `-i /--input`: The path to the directory holding the demultiplexed FASTQ files.
 FASTQ files can be gzipped or left uncompressed. **Note:** The FASTQ files have to be named with _1 and _2
 - `-o /--output`: Full path to the directory to save analysis outputs.
 This folder should either be empty or not created yet.
 The pipeline will check if the folder is already created -- if so, the pipeline will continue only IF the folder is empty
-- `-r /--reference`: Full path to the human reference genome to use for decontamination.
-In theory, this can be any other reference genome and the script can be tweaked to accept more than one reference genome for decontamination
+- `-r /--reference`: Full path to the reference genome to use for decontamination.
+In theory, this can be any other reference genome and the script can be tweaked to accept more than one reference genome for decontamination.
+In testing, the human reference genome *hg19* was used.
 - `-kr /--kraken`: Full path to your kraken installation if it is not in the $PATH.
 If in your $PATH, simply write `-kr kraken2`
 - `-br /--bracken`: Full path to your bracken installation if it is not in the $PATH.
 If in your $PATH, simply write `-br bracken`
 - `-kb /--kraken_DB`: Full path to the kraken database you have built